 We know our physical body originated when a sperm from a man and egg from a woman united, but did our mind come from our biological parents?

-To date, the mind has been unseen in the physical world but we know its presence by observing that it directs the physical world in an intelligent way.
+The mind is not seen in the physical world but we know its presence by observing that it directs the physical world in an intelligent way.

 Rather than our mind being limited to one physical body it permeates all in its non-physical, non-visible form.